mridulthakur009/Employee-Form/README.md

 Submit Button

 Apply validation using JavaScript as follows:
-1. First Name: length should be less than 10.
+1. First Name: length should be less than 10, should only contain characters, no special characters.
-2. Last Name: length should be less than 10.
+2. Last Name: length should be less than 10, should only contain characters, no special characters.
 3. Mob.
-No: Must have length = 10, and in num.
+No: Must have length = 10, must be number.
 4. E-mail: Must include one @ and must only have .com at end.

 Note.: Don't apply above mentioned validations using HTML.